 While the modular design is a good idea indeed, it must be said that support for Violet Studios’ mesh body parts is nowhere near as comprehensive as it is for their counterparts from Belleza, The Mesh Project, Slink, Lolas, you name it.
 Finding clothing or shoes (outside what Hemi Violet’s brands offer) for these bodies and body parts is certainly no easy task.
 The same goes for skins, tattoos, manicure, pedicure, the works.
 Also, it’s nothing new: It’s been done before.

 Personally, I’d be much more inclined to stick with the other, established mesh body avatars, which offer considerably better geometry, some of them offer compatibility with other makers’ mesh body parts, and a far wider range of clothing items that work with them.
-As it is, the Fusion modular fitted mesh body system leaves a lot to be desired.
+As it is, the Fusion modular fitted mesh body system leaves an awful lot to be desired.

 - The default SL avatar mesh sucks – by Tonya Souther